 Some industries like hospitality and entertainment were hit worse than others during the pandemic.
 While many had to close their doors, a few adopted creative ways to keep the income flowing.
 And that is what helped them survive the major crisis.

 If your current product or service is suffering from dwindling demand, it’s time to think out of the box.
 For example, many restaurants that exclusively offered dining experiences introduced take-out options.
 On the other hand, singers and artists who could no longer hold concerts switched to virtual live shows.

 Quickly adapting to the changing environment is key to survival.

 Forgetting Tax Obligations

 In the chaos of keeping your business afloat in a crisis, you cannot forget about your tax obligations.
-The last thing you want on your plate is dealing with tax fraud.
+The last thing you want on your plate is dealing with tax fraud, the IRS aren’t always the easiest to deal with.
 It’s imperative to keep track of your federal and state tax obligations.
 Make sure you have qualified experts on board to take care of various tax liabilities.